PSzczepanski1996/mobox-builds/README.md

 # mobox-builds
-Automatic builder for mobox in the modern way
+Automatic builder for mobox in the modern way.

+The repository builds Wine automatically for Mobox using CI.